jerry-usd/rock/README.md

 5. Admin can add, edit & delete products with images
 6. Admins can view & fulfill orders
 7. Admin can search products wity ID
-8. AdmIN Can ad product with variant size
+8. Admin can add product with variant size

 ##### Payment gateway